QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

 (`See multi-dimensional arrays documentation <https://docs.julialang.org/en/v1/manual/arrays/>`_)

-Since it is one of the most important types, we will start with arrays
+Since it is one of the most important types, we will start with arrays.

-Later, we will see how arrays (and all other types in Julia) are handled in a generic and extensible way
+Later, we will see how arrays (and all other types in Julia) are handled in a generic and extensible way.

 Shape and Dimension
 ----------------------